elizabethude/webb_vulnscan/README.md

    - Start the scan from the Nessus interface.

 3. **Review the Results**:
-   - Once the scan is complete, download the report (e.g., `nessus_scan_report.pdf`) and review the findings.
+   - Once the scan is complete, download the report (e.g., `scan_results`) and review the findings.
-   -

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.